From AI readiness to real-world product impact

 Michael Bernstein is a Professor of Computer Science at Stanford University, where he is a Bass University Fellow and STMicroelectronics Faculty Scholar.
 His research in human...

-All learners who successfully complete this integrated learning journey will earn three Stanford Online credentials: one each for completing AI-Driven Leadership: Strategies for the Future and AI-Powered Product Innovation (delivered as digital badges) and one for completing the Leading with AI: Strategy and Product Transformation program (delivered as a digital certificate).
-In addition, they will earn 8.5 Continuing Education Units (CEUs)* for completing the program.
+All learners who successfully complete this integrated learning journey will earn three Stanford Online credentials: two digital badges awarded for completing AI-Driven Leadership: Strategies for the Future and AI-Powered Product Innovation, and one digital Certificate of Achievement awarded for completing Leading with AI: Strategy and Product Transformation.

 *To obtain CEUs, complete the accreditation confirmation, which is available at the end of the course.
 CEUs are calculated for each course based on the number of learning hours.
 Note: All certificate images are for illustrative purposes only and may be subject to change at the discretion of Stanford Online.